How can you easily distinguish Augmented & Virtual Reality?

 Mixed Reality combines the physical and digital worlds, enabling natural and intuitive interactions among humans, computers, and the environment.
 As a result of improvements in computer vision, graphical processing, display technologies, input systems, and cloud computing, this new reality has emerged.

-A step beyond Augmented Reality, MR augments the perception of information perceived by the user.
+A step beyond augmented and virtual reality, MR augments the perception of information perceived by the user.
 Users can interact with the virtual and physical worlds in MR, as they interact with each other.
 As developer Intel describes it on its website, MR allows users to have one foot (or hand) in the physical world, while the other is in an imagined environment.
 AR enhances perceptions of reality while MR blurs the line between what is real and what is not.

-Note: Mimar uses AR, VR, and mixed reality to help conceptualize buildings before construction begins.
+Note: Mimar uses augmented and virtual reality to help conceptualize buildings before construction begins.

-The Use of AR (augmented reality) and VR (virtual reality) in the Real Estate Sector
+The Use of Augmented and Virtual Reality in the Real Estate Sector

 360 Virtual tours and virtual staging are becoming more popular in real estate as augmented reality and virtual reality technologies gain interest.